 All applicants to the M.F.A. program must submit a portfolio of recent work.
 This portfolio should demonstrate a cohesive body of work on the part of the applicant and should convey to the faculty a strong sense of the conceptual, formal and theoretical issues being explored by the applicant.
 Above all, we are interested in applicants who display a strong understanding of contemporary art practices, both in the way they approach their primary medium (painting, sculpture, etc.) and in the conceptual and formal issues being explored in the work.
-Applications are sent to the University Graduate School, not directly to the Department of Art.

 Potential applicants may arrange to visit the department for individual tours at any time during the academic year (September-May).
 To arrange a visit, contact Shannon Collis